 The gauge indicates the engine lubrication system oil pressure while the engine is running.
 When the engine speed is high, the engine oil pressure is also high.
-When it is low, the gauge indicates the low oil pressure.
+When the engine speed is low, the gauge may indicate low oil pressure.

-- This gauge is not designed to indicate low engine oil level.
+This gauge is not designed to indicate low engine oil level.
 Use the dipstick to check the oil level.
-(See "Engine oil" in the "Maintenance and do-it-yourself" section.) - 2-8 Instruments and controls
+(See "Engine oil" in the "Maintenance and do-it-yourself" section.)
 If the gauge needle does not move with the proper amount of engine oil, have the vehicle checked by a NISSAN dealer.
 Continued vehicle operation in such a condition could cause serious damage to the engine.